dynamsoft-docs/capture-vision-docs-mobile/programming/xamarin/user-guide/barcode-reader.md

 }
 ```

-In **MainPage.xaml**, add a label for displaying the barcode results
+In **ScanningPage.xaml**, add a label for displaying the barcode results

 ```xml
 <StackLayout>